-I've said it before, but if you blink, an entire recruitment can pass you by.
+I have said it before, but if you blink, an entire recruitment can pass you by.
 Just a week ago, elite offensive tackle Brian Roche from Don Bosco Prep in New Jersey was set on a course for a prolonged recruitment that would take him well into January.
 He was looking to take some unofficial visits this summer that would educate him such that he could narrow his 30+ offers down to a managable list of 8-10 schools.
-Take five official visits in December and January after his senior season wraps up; then make a final commitment.
+He planned to take five official visits in December and January after his senior season wraps up; then make a final commitment.
 Stanford was a highly probable school to make that cut and get an official visit.
-With a 1280 SAT and 3.6 GPA, he was certainly an admissable kid.
+With a 1280 SAT and 3.6 GPA, Roche was certainly an admissable kid.

 But you blinked.
-Now it's all changed.
+Now it has all changed.
 All it took was one day that Roche spent on the campus of Rutgers with head coach Greg Schiano.

-"Coach Schiano kind of surprised me on my visit," the prized North Jersey left tackle begins.
+"Coach Schiano kind of surprised me on my visit," Roche said.
 "How many head coaches spend 10 hours with a recruit?
 And he was with me every minute.
 It's not like he dumped me with an assistant.
 As a matter of fact, he sent everyone but the secretaries and the strength coach home."

 To put that in perspective, keep in mind that college coaches are not yet able to make an in-home visit or any kind of contact that is not on their own college campus.
 One phone call has been allowed, and twice you could go to the recruit's school to make an evaluation, though without carrying on a conversation with the kid.
 Until the fall, there frankly is very little opportunity to put a personal stamp on a recruit, looking him in the eye.
 That is why unofficial visits are so golden.
 Then you can hold a kid's hand and sing Christmas carols with him through the Quad.
 In the case of Rutgers, the in-state school was able to make a tremendous impact given this opportunity, and it has completely reworked the way Roche now views his favorites and his recruitment.